InfinitynBeyondd/Prize-Fighter-Game/README.txt

 •Model updates
 •Collision issues

+RELEASE NOTES (SPRINT 4 - Release-To-Manufacturing Build:)
+•The frog softlock no longer occurs
+•The Claw Machine now has 2 new phases added to the boss fight •Level layout updates across all stages
+•Update to Ground Checker to reduce instances of players getting stuck on terrain •Functional dialogue for NPCs, including iDog, Black Frog and the Claw •Shop and Gallery fixes implemented; game no longer breaks after a finished run •Camera sensitivity fixes
+•All SFX and final OST versions implemented

 RELEASE NOTES (SPRINT 3 - Alpha Build):
 •Major physics changes implemented; no more frog softlocks or inconsistent jumps!
 •Pachinko (Level 2) and Claw Machine (Level 3) are now playable.